Climate change affects surf in Hawaiʻi

 Oʻahu’s North Shore is home to a stretch of beach called the “Seven Mile Miracle” that is home to prestigious reef surf breaks.
 This occurs because the water hits the reef at a specific spot or in a certain angle, causing the waves to take different forms.
 Several surf contests take place take place along this stretch of beach each winter.

-The warming waters that kill coral reefs, also known as “coral bleaching,” result in wave breaks changing.
+However, the warming waters that kill coral reefs, also known as “coral bleaching,” result in wave breaks changing.
 This means that the waves will not break where they used to.

 “Scientists project that by 2040, all of the reefs in Hawaiʻi will experience bleaching, which is the first step toward dying in hot water every year… so we’re looking at maybe 20 years of living reefs left in Hawaiʻi,” says Fletcher.

 Surf events that rely on the right size waves and the right speed winds might not exist in the future because of the warming climate.
-The warming waters that kill coral reefs, also known as “coral bleaching,” result in wave breaks changing.
-This pretty much means that the waves will not break where they used to.

 Maui native and professional body-boarder Tanek Rucynski says he began to notice the differences in coral reefs as he grew older.

-Rucynski says, “If all the reef is just bleaching, and dying, and breaking away, it’s definitely going to affect the wave.
+Rucynski says, “If all the reef is just bleaching and dying, and breaking away, it’s definitely going to affect the wave.
 That’s literally the material of what the wave is bouncing off of.”

 A reef break is a wave that starts peaking when it hits a specific part of the reef and then forms a wave, and a beach break is when the waves break close to shore because of shallow waters or a sandbar that forms.